Niminem/Neel/README.md

 Neel applications consist of various web assets (html, css, js, etc.) and various Nim files.

-All of the web assets need to be placed in a single directory (they can be further divided into folders inside it if necessary). **Make sure your directory is not named "public" as this does not play well with Jester.**
+All of the web assets need to be placed in a single directory (they can be further divided into folders inside it if necessary). **Make sure your directory is not named "public" as this does not play well with the Jester module.**

 ```
 main.nim            <---- Nim files